Holay/mtg-pack-generator/README.md

 - if you hold your mouse over a single card in game you will see the price of the card according to scryfall ( at the moment the packs were generated )

+- If a certain set does not have images for the booster bags they will default to a black bordered version of the Alpha packs

 ## how to use it:

 1. Pick the amount of boosters you want, or leave it at 12 which is the default

 2. pick the set you wish to draft

+3. Choose whether or not you want the cards to be in a booster bag by toggling the checkbox in the upper right corner

-3. click get packs
+4. click get packs

-4. click download
+5. click download

-5. save the file to you TTS saved objects folder
+6. save the file to you TTS saved objects folder

-6. load up in TTS and enjoy!
+7. load up in TTS and enjoy!